 Planning obligations (sometimes known as Section 106 requirements) are used by the council to allow, in appropriate circumstances, planning permission to be granted for development proposals that might have otherwise been considered unacceptable in planning terms.

 Planning obligations are used to secure affordable housing and for other measures to mitigate the specific impacts of a development.

-The council’s latest guidance on the use of planning obligations including the legal framework for their use is set out in the Draft Supplementary Planning document (PDF, 1MB).
+The council’s latest draft guidance on the use of planning obligations including the legal framework for their use is set out in the Draft Supplementary Planning document (PDF, 1MB).

 Planning obligations are secured through a legal agreement or unilateral undertaking.
 The council’s model agreement is currently being updated and will shortly be available on this page.